AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 The fact that move semantics is **not** automatically passed through is intentional and important.
-If it weren’t, we would lose the value of a movable object the first time we use it in a function.
+If it weren't, we would lose the value of a movable object the first time we use it in a function.

 Although `val` in the third `f` is declared as rvalue reference,